colinedsall/ofdspm/README.md

 ```

 The reason that **this model uses XGBoostClassifier** is because it performs slightly better with large datasets (thousands of points in this case), as compared to the RandomForestsClassifier given for the real images.
 This can be modified within the source file, but experimentation might cause the training model to take many more minutes/hours than the current version.

-### Training a ML Model (RandomForestsClassifier) Using Real Images
-To train a ML model using real `.ibw` files, the `test.py` file can automatically refer to the repo's `sorted_data/` folder and train and test a model.
-There is not a CLI for this tester yet, but one may be added in the future.
-The default image is a good image, and the result above is from that image's run.

-Experiment with the accuracy of the ML model in predicting the impact of the four chosen channels of data on the classification of good or bad.

 ## Sample Outputs and Analysis
 This section will contain some sample images/outputs from the ML training and how they relate to whether or not the model has been trained well.